 CAFOD is part of one of the largest aid networks in the world.
 Climate change poses a huge threat to poverty eradication and evidence from CAFOD’s 42 partner countries shows that a changing climate is making it more difficult for poor communities to lift themselves out of poverty.
 We all have a part to play in the response, so we are encouraging Catholics in England and Wales to get involved in the Our Common Home campaign: this includes holding a Creation Celebration (a Mass and shared meal) and signing Home campaign: this includes holding a a petition, using our resources such as an inspiring film showcasing young climate campaigners from around the world, a film explaining what ‘net zero’ means, a parish activity poster promoting ways to cut carbon and a Grace Dice to say climate themed prayers and questions before meals.

 Brahma Kumaris is a spiritual movement, seeking to address the climate crisis through a shift in individual consciousness.
-Their environment initiative encourages greater understanding and awareness of the role of consciousness and lifestyle in environmental issues, within our own organisation, as well as collaborating and learning from others through dialogue, partnerships, UN conferences and local initiatives.
-With its sister organisation, the World Renewal Spiritual Trust (WRST), Brahma Kumaris conducts training, research and development in renewable energy technologies including investing in renewable energy sources in India.
+Our environment initiative encourages greater understanding and awareness of the role of consciousness and lifestyle in environmental issues, within our own organisation, as well as collaborating and learning from others through dialogue, partnerships, UN conferences and local initiatives.
+With our sister organisation, the World Renewal Spiritual Trust (WRST), Brahma Kumaris conducts training, research and development in renewable energy technologies, including investing in renewable energy sources in India.

 Quakers are a faith group committed to working for equality and peace.
-We are work with campaigners and other faith communities to call for political action for climate justice.
+We work with campaigners and other faith communities to call for political action for climate justice.
 Quakers in Britain, our central body, supports Quakers across the country to engage with decision makers, resist fossil fuel extraction and build a just economy.
-In 2011 we made a collective commitment to become a low-carbon, sustainable community.
-Best link is to http://www.quaker.org.uk/climatejustice
+In 2011 we made a collective commitment to become a low-carbon, sustainable community, and work more deeply toward climate justice.

 Tearfund is a Christian relief and development agency working in 50 countries around the world.
 Climate change is a key priority for Tearfund because of its disproportionate impact on people living in poverty.
-Tearfund continues to be a pioneering voice calling for Governments to tackle the root causes of climate change, as well as working with communities to build their resilience.
-Tearfund also encourages Christians to speak out on this and other issues of injustice, and to make changes to their own lifestyle to tackle the climate crisis, including through films about how we can each play our part, blogs written by supporters such as 'Spain by train not by plane' and guides from staff including: 'six reasons why you should switch to solar'.
+Tearfund continues to be a pioneering voice calling for governments to tackle the root causes of climate change, as well as working with communities to build their resilience.
+Tearfund also encourages Christians to speak out on this and other issues of injustice, and to make changes to their own lifestyle to tackle the climate crisis, including through films about how we can each play our part, blogs written by supporters such as ‘by train not by plane’ and guides on switching to clean energy.

-Operation Noah is a Christian charity working with the Church to inspire action on climate change.
+Operation Noah is an ecumenical Christian charity working with churches to inspire action on the climate crisis.
 Our work is informed by the latest science on climate change, its causes, impacts and solutions.
 We are faith-motivated, science-informed and hope-inspired.
 Find out more and get involved in Operation Noah’s Bright Now campaign toward fossil free churches.

 Christian Aid believes every person is made in the image of God, steeped in inherent dignity and worth.
 And that every single one of us has a role to play in bringing about a fairer, more just world where all can flourish.
 We have campaigned for climate justice since 2007, recognising that the disproportionate impacts of the climate crisis on the world’s poorest and most marginalised communities is deeply unjust.
 Every prayer, every action and every step towards climate justice matters.